 What I Do

 I work as a Scientist in the Clouds and Global Climate research group at the Universität Leipzig.
 My main research interest is the realism of the representation of cloud-scale physical processes, which climate models have to parameterize on the basis of their much coarser grid spacing.
 In my current projects, I aim to use observations of process variables, rather than state variables, to evaluate and eventually improve climate models.
-To further the fledgling field of such process-oriented observational constraints, I am co-organizing an AGU 2018 Fall Meeting session on process-oriented analysis of cloud and precipitation physics.

 Our research group studies climate change primarily using global models and satellite observations, and with a focus on the role of clouds in the climate system.
 In addition to our individual and group research, we participate in a number of multinational projects investigating the modeling of aerosol–cloud–precipitation interactions.